nermine11/Amilcar/README.md

 ```

-### Step 2: Download and install Amilcar
+### Step 2: Download Amilcar and install real time kernel
 From your Raspberry Pi download the latest Release or clone the repository of Amilcar here: [https://github.com/nermine11/Amilcar] This repository needs to be cloned or unzipped in `/home/pi/Amilcar`

-Unzip the content of the release in the /home/pi/Amilcar folder and run the following commands:
+Unzip the content of the release in the /home/pi/Amilcar folder
+We are going to record in real time so we to be able to do that, we will install a real time kernel
+instead of rPi kernel which is best-effort,
+the difference is a real time kernel will give absolute priority to our recording while
+best-effort can have milliseconds of latency and allocate time instead for other services
+go to ./install_real_time_kernel_for_linux and
+follow the instructions in the readme

+### Step 2:  install Amilcar
+ In install_amilcar script, we create system services and run the scripts for GPS, RTC, and reduce latency as explained below
+The service descriptions below are not up to date check install_amilcar.sh instead

+run the following commands:
 **make the file executable**
 ```
 sudo chmod +x install_amilcar.sh